Skip to content

 Applicants can request a re-evaluation, submit a request for review, or reapply.
 These first two options involve a request for a change to a Credentials Evaluation Sub-Committee decision already rendered.
-Reapplication involves a new application that is reviewed separate to your original review.
+Re-application involves a new application that is reviewed without reference to your original review/application and in some cases is the only pathway forward.
 Each of these processes are described below.

 Re-Evaluation

-Applicants can request a re-evaluation of their courses by the Credentials Evaluation Sub-Committee (CESC).
-There are two types of re-evaluations, so please read carefully:
+Some applicants can request a re-evaluation of their courses by CAP.
+There are two types of re-evaluations, both with limits, so please read carefully:

 1) Re-Evaluation of Existing Courses

-This type of re-evaluation involves a request for the CESC to look at courses that you have already completed (at the time of your initial application) and for which you are submitting additional information.
-Sometimes applicants submit courses that require additional information to be evaluated fully, such as instructor credentials or a syllabus.
-The CESC may have rendered a decision on your application despite this and you can then provide this information and have your decision updated.
+This type of re-evaluation involves a request for CAP to look at courses that you have already completed (at the time of your initial application) and for which you are submitting additional information.
+Sometimes applicants submit courses that are not accompanied by required instructor credentials, syllabi, or other information and a decision is rendered, nonetheless.
+Thus, applicants have an opportunity to provide this information and have their decision updated.
 You must decide if this re-evaluation is possible and worthwhile.
 It will not be possible unless you submit additional information and it will not be worthwhile unless a course evaluation might change.
 You may always ask us questions about your application decision if you are uncertain about the value of a re-evaluation.
 Another case where a re-evaluation of existing courses might be appropriate is if you didn't add certain completed courses to your application the first time.
 Some applicants have taken such a plethora of courses that they don't submit them all.
-It is advised that you submit more than is needed to prevent needing to request this kind of re-evaluation, but you may add courses that you've already taken to your application and request a re-evaluation, if necessary.
+It is advised that you submit more than is needed to prevent needing to request this kind of re-evaluation, but you may add courses that you have already taken to your application and request a re-evaluation, if necessary.

-In order to access a re-evaluation of existing courses, you will need to submit a formal request and rationale to credentials@cap.ab.ca.
+In order to have a re-evaluation of existing courses, you will need to submit a "Request for Re-Evaluation by CAP or Review by Council" form to credentials@cap.ab.ca.
+(This form is linked beside or below this section, depending on your browser.)
 You will need to have your institution or other relevant organization send us documentation to support this re-evaluation before your application is re-evaluated.
 Your request and all supporting documentation must be received by CAP within four (4) months of your decision letter date.
-You must monitor the receipt of the relevant documents by CAP in your MyCAP Login (under "Requirements" on the dashboard).
+You must monitor the receipt of the relevant documents by CAP in the MyCAP Login (under "Requirements" on the dashboard).
 Once you see that CAP has received the necessary documents, you must email credentials@cap.ab.ca to indicate that your application is ready for re-evaluation.
-It will be re-evaluated during the next CESC review period (see review timeline information here).
 There are no additional fees for re-evaluations.
+For denied applications: After four (4) months, if we have not received a re-evaluation request, your application will be closed.
+For deferred applications: After four (4) months, you may only submit a request for re-evaluation of new courses (see below).

-This type of re-evaluation involves a request for the CESC to look at courses that you have newly completed (since your initial application) within one (1) year of your decision letter.
+This type of re-evaluation involves a request for CAP to look at courses that you have newly completed (since your initial application) within one (1) year of your deferred decision letter.
 This kind of re-evaluation is only open to deferred applications.
 All other applicants taking new courses must submit a new application and pay a new fee.

 In accordance with Part 5 of CAP Bylaws, the registrar or the Credentials Evaluation Sub-Committee (CESC) shall review the academic credentials of applicants to become regulated members and shall determine if the applicant’s qualifications meet CAP’s requirements.
 The registrar or the CESC may: